espruino/EspruinoDocs/tutorials/Quick Start.md

 Now you can type commands and they will be executed (you can also copy and paste them in to the terminal window).

-Try typing the following, and press 'Enter' after it:
+Try typing the following in the left-hand side of the Web IDE, and press 'Enter' after it:

 ```1+2```